Ade2002/C-lang/README.md

 # format specifiers %d / %s / %f

 this are placeholder for variables in c,each for integers, strings and decimals respectively.

+# pow()

+this is a mathematical method to calculate the value power of a given variable, it takes in two arguments separated by a coma.